Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 Minutes in queue:          1.267664
 Minutes in system:         9.267664

 We now have a basic understanding of how to analyze queues.
-This stuff can get complex and there are a multitude of software packages that can take care of this for you.
-However, if you are simply plugging information into equations, the difficult part is just getting good data and choosing the correct models that accommodate it.
-There is lots of variation, for instance inter-arrival times may be normally distributed instead of exponentially distributed.
+This stuff can get complex, and there is a multitude of software packages that can take care of this for you.
+However, if you are plugging information into equations, the difficult part is getting good data and choosing the correct models that accommodate it.
+There is lots of variation; for instance, inter-arrival times may be normally distributed instead of exponentially distributed.
 You'll have to adapt your model to accommodate this variation.

 ## Key concepts and chapter summary

-Analytic techniques can be applied to a wide variety operations problems.
+Analytic techniques can be applied to a wide variety of operations problems.
 Additionally, _Operations_ is a broad field of study that covers many different arenas.
 This chapter covered two major subjects: Simulation and Queuing.
 Both examples covered increasing throughput for concessions.
-While we only scratched the surface, we were introduced to a number of topics:
+While we only scratched the surface, we were introduced to several topics:

-- Simulation: Monte Carlo simulations are relatively simple to create and are incredibly useful for evaluating a very wide variety of topics.
+- Simulation: Monte Carlo simulations are relatively simple to create and incredibly useful for evaluating various topics.
 - Distribution fitting: Leveraging distributions is critical to simulation.
 Learn to think in distributions, not point estimates.
 Distributions are everywhere.
-- Queuing analysis: Queues exist everywhere from electrical circuits to concession stands.
+- Queuing analysis: Queues exist everywhere, from electrical circuits to concession stands.
 Analyzing a queuing system can give you insight into how to improve it.
-- Some basic project management tips
+- Some essential project management tips

 We also learned how to think about these problems.
-It is easy to be intellectually lazy and not take the time to truly evaluate a problem.
-Operations is about critical thinking in terms of a system with many interrelated components.
+It is easy to be intellectually lazy and not take the time to evaluate a situation honestly.
+Operations is about critical thinking regarding a system with many interrelated components.
 It is also a widely studied field, so if you can conceptualize a problem correctly, you should be able to find a way to analyze and improve it.